chaos-genius/chaosgenius-docs/docs/Quick_Start/step4_add_alert.md

 Once you've configured the channel, you can start setting up alerts for the chosen KPIs.

+## Setting up Alerts

-You need to fill in the following fields:
+To setup an Alert, you first have to click the `New Alert` button, select `KPI Alert` and then fill in the following fields:

 -   **Select KPI** : Select the KPI for which you want to set up the alert